joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_and_github.md

 $
 ```

-In fact, simply adding the changes is sufficient; running git add -A would also lead to there being no diff.
+In fact, simply adding the changes is sufficient; running `git add -A` would also lead to there being no diff.
 To see the difference between staged changes and the previous version of the repo, use `git diff --staged`.

 We can confirm that the change went through by running `git log`:

 ![004](screenshots/004.png)

-### Adding an Markdown tag
+### Adding a Markdown tag

 Adding a `#` before the text `hello world` will cause it to appear as a header: